IRIS-Solutions-Team/irispie-pages/docs/data_management/databoxes.md

 ???+ input "period_from_string"
     A callable for creating date objects from string representations.
-If `None`, a default method based on the SDMX string format is used.
+If `None`, a default method expecting the SDMX string format is used.

 ???+ input "start_period_only"
     If `True`, only the start date of each time series is parsed from the CSV;